YohannFaure/GalarioFitting/README.md

 ## How to use it on a SLURM computing system (such as Leftraru)?

 ### installation
-Log into your account and repeat the steps above, replacing `conda` by `source`
+Log into your account and repeat the steps above.

 Then you might want to use MPI instead of Multiprocessing, as it allows you to use more cores, more efficiently, and to use multiple nodes.
 To do that, you need to install the proper packages.

 ```
-source activate GalarioFitting
+conda activate GalarioFitting
 module load intel impi
 export MPICC=`which mpicc`
 pip install mpi4py
 python -c 'import mpi4py'
-source deactivate
+conda deactivate
 ```

 If the `python -c 'import mpi4py'` line did not return an error you are good to go.